-Rival Koreas start talks meant to set up leaders’ summit
+North, South Korean leaders to meet in Pyongyang in September

 - Woman tells police she's a 'clean, thoroughbred, white girl'

-“We are attending this talk with an intention to get some good outcomes,” Ri told the South Korean delegation, according to pool reports.
-He added that continuing the discussions on the two leaders’ summit in Pyongyang will help improve the inter-Korean ties.
+Seoul has been preparing for possible economic collaboration with Pyongyang that could go ahead when sanctions are lifted.
+Pyongyang has urged Washington to ease the economic punishments, but the United States says that can’t happen until the North completely denuclearizes.

-“We will listen to the North’s stance on the inter-Korean summit for this fall, which is agreed upon in the Panmunjom declaration, and share our views,” Cho told reporters before heading to the border, referring to the agreement at the April summit.
+The South Korean envoy said he urged Pyongyang to accelerate its current nuclear negotiations with the United States.
+The North said it was making efforts to disarm, but Cho said there were no new details on those efforts.

-The meeting between Seoul and Pyongyang comes as experts see slow progress on efforts to disarm North Korea since the Singapore summit.
+Experts say there has been slow progress on those efforts since the Singapore summit.

-Pyongyang urged Washington to reciprocate its goodwill gestures, which include suspending missile and nuclear tests and returning the remains of Americans who fought in the Korean War.
+Pyongyang has urged Washington to reciprocate its goodwill gestures, which include suspending missile and nuclear tests and returning the remains of Americans who fought in the Korean War.
 Washington, which cancelled an annual joint military exercise with South Korea that had taken place in August in previous years, has refused to ease sanctions until North Korea finally and fully denuclearizes.

 Lee can be reached on Twitter: www.twitter.com/YKLeeAP